kandidagunawan/Algeo01-21113/README.md

 2. Go to command prompt and go to the directory you saved that jar file
 3. Type `java -jar Algeo-21113.jar` to run the program
 4. Hasil save output file akan berada di file lib itu sendiri

+## How to Run 3.0 ##
+1. Go to `src` folder
+2. Compile all source code: `javac -d ..\bin simpleOperation/*.java complexOperation/*.java Main.java`
+3. Go to bin folder
+4. Open command prompt on that directory and type in `java Main`